-Businesses often employ a control-tower method, bringing together a group of leading professionals, along with organizing hackathons using current process maps, which aim to identify best practices for streamlined transfers.
-This involves setting up a knowledge management framework and utilizing digital and advanced analytics tools.
+Businesses often employ a control-tower method, bringing together a group of leading professionals, along with organizing hackathons using current process maps, aims to identify best practices for streamlined transfers.
+This involves setting up a knowledge management framework and utilising digital and advanced analytics tools.

-The ultimate value and financial reward for intellectual property (IP) rights holders stem exclusively from the successful commercialization of these technologies.
+The ultimate value and financial reward for intellectual property (IP) rights holders stem exclusively from the successful commercialisation of these technologies.

-The country's current IP assets should be capitalized with a focused effort.
-Entrepreneurship needs to be promoted to realize the full financial potential of IPRs.
+The country's current IP assets should be capitalised with a focused effort.
+Entrepreneurship needs to be promoted to realise the full financial potential of IPRS.
 IP-focused services should be added to existing entrepreneurship promotion tools like incubators and accelerators.
 A public platform should be created so that it may serve as a shared database of IPRs.